Jimut123/RV-PBS/README.md

 # The RV-PBS dataset

-This repository hosts the dataset created for the paper titled ***“Instance Segmentation of Peripheral Blood Smear and Refining Classification via Domain Adaptation“.***
+## This repository hosts the dataset created for the paper titled ***[Advancing instance segmentation and WBC classification in peripheral blood smear through domain adaptation: A study on PBC and the novel RV-PBS datasets](https://www.sciencedirect.com/science/article/pii/S0957417424005268?via%3Dihub#d1e3975).***

 ***